-To avoid these problems and make the process more predictable, the Bank moved to a system of fixed announcement dates (FADs).
-The Bank now makes its interest rate decisions on eight pre-announced dates throughout the year, with an interval of six to seven weeks between each one.
+The Bank makes its interest rate decisions on eight pre-announced dates throughout the year, with an interval of six to seven weeks between each one.

 The major participants in the decision-making process are the Governing Council, the Monetary Policy Review Committee (MPRC) and the four economics departments at the Bank.

 The Governing Council, which is responsible for making each interest rate decision, consists of the Governor, the Senior Deputy Governor and four Deputy Governors.

 The MPRC plays an important role in the discussions leading up to the decision.
 It consists of the Governing Council, several advisors, managing directors of departments and other senior personnel.

 These participants provide advice and recommendations on the course of action for monetary policy to members of the Governing Council, who make the final decision.

 The Bank draws on useful information and insights from both inside and outside the Bank.
 External information includes:

 - data from agencies such as Statistics Canada